 The blog Drug and Device Law posted today on the Bausch & Lomb cases.
 The lawyers working the keyboards, Jim Beck and Mark Herrmann, do a good job with their blog, and it’s always interesting to read.
-That said, they are clearly defense lawyers, and have the accompanying defense biases (note to readers—I’m a plaintiff’s lawyer, and have my own set of biases).
-And, Beck’s firm defends Bauch & Lomb.
+That said, they are clearly defense lawyers, and have the accompanying defense biases (note to readers—I’m a plaintiff’s lawyer and have my own set of biases).
+And Beck’s firm defends Bausch & Lomb.
 So, I’d like to supplement their post.

-Drug and Device Law discusses the Daubert/Frye hearing that a federal and state judge will be conducting for a few days in New York to determine whether Plaintiffs have sufficient causation evidence to link the contact lens solution to non-Fusarium infections.
-This is, of course, an appropriate way to handle those cases (and, kudos to the judges involved for conserving resources and tag-teaming the hearing).
+Drug and Device Law discusses the Daubert/Frye hearing that a federal and state judge will conduct for a few days in New York to determine whether the Plaintiffs have sufficient causation evidence to link the contact lens solution to non-Fusarium infections.
+This is, of course, an appropriate way to handle those cases (and kudos to the judges involved for conserving resources and tag-teaming the hearing).
 The judges will decide if the scientific link is strong enough to permit the cases to go forward—this is just one way the system works to make sure only meritorious cases get to juries.

 However, there were also lawsuits filed on behalf of people who suffered from the eye infection known as Fusarium keratitis.
 That’s a nasty little bug that can damage the cornea, and may require corneal transplants or even eye removal.
 The Drug and Device Law blog gives cursory mention of those lawsuits, noting that “Some of the MoistureLoc lawsuits were naturally filed on behalf of people who actually suffered from Fusarium keratitis.”